 The controller implemented onto T4 was designed by optimizing a FLORIS model of the site based on wind direction and wind speed.
 This resulted in a look-up table, which provides a desired yaw offset for T4 as a function of wind speed and direction.
-Fig. 4 shows this target offset function, as a function of wind direction for several wind speeds.
+Fig. 4 shows this target offset function, as a function of wind direction for the case of 8 m/s winds.
 The magenta lines indicate the approximate boundary of control and will be reused in upcoming figures to distinguish controlled and uncontrolled wind directions.
 The offset is largest around the peak wake loss direction near 134° and decreases as the wind rotates southerly.